Open-Attestation/documentation-website/website/docs/integrator-section/transferable-record/preparing-transferable-record.md

 The difference between a transferable record and a verifiable document is the use of `tokenRegistry` instead of `documentStore` in declaring the smart contract address.

 >**Note:** For a transferable record, you may not batch process it with other documents.
-Your directory `raw-tr` should contain only one file.
+Your directory `raw-documents-transferable` should contain only one file.

 ## Wrapping the transferable document
 Choose one of the following methods to wrap the Transferable Document.